corda/corda-solana-toolkit/samples/stockpaydividend-solana-bridge/README.md

 ```bash
 ./samples/stockpaydividend-solana-bridge/build-stock-pay-dividend-cordapp.sh
 ```
-This will check the project into sibling directory 'tmp' (after running the script you can remove it `rm -r -f tmp`)
+This will check the project into 'build/tmp', it will be deleted whenever you run Gradle `clean` task.

 Open a terminal and go to the project root directory and type: (to deploy the nodes using bootstrapper)
 ```bash